-- If the function's Enable is set to OFF or the function is currently inactive, the value of the Set value (enable = off) input variable will be issued as the set value and the Profile status will be OFF. - If the function has been interrupted by means of the Pause profile input variable, the Profile status remains ON. - The output variable Profile status switches to OFF if the set value is set to 0, even if the profile is active. - Internal cycle and a cycling time of at least 1 hour:
+- If the function's Enable is set to OFF or the function is currently inactive, the value of the Set value (Enable = OFF) input variable will be issued as the set value and the Profile status will be OFF. - If the function has been interrupted by means of the Pause profile input variable, the Profile status remains ON. - > Internal cycle and a cycling time of at least 1 hour: